-LOCUS - a set of all points on a plane (or in space) with a specific property.
+LOCUS - a set of points with a specific property.

-NECESSARY - 'A' is a NECESSARY condition of 'B' IF 'B $\Rightarrow$ A' (B implies A), so that 'B' cannot take place unless 'A' is satisfied.
+NECESSARY - A is a NECESSARY condition of B if $B \Rightarrow A$ (B implies A), so that B cannot take place unless A is satisfied.

 NON-DIMENSIONAL QUANTITY - a quantity taking any value from an allowed set of numbers.